Bhumbra/DeepNodal/QUICKSTART.md

 ```

 What is a DeepNodal `stream`?
 It is the simplest model in DeepNodal, comprising a single chain of transformations to
 data.
-These transformations may include dropout, an architectural layer with trainable parameters, a transfer function,
+These transformations may include dropout, an architectural layer with or without trainable parameters, a
-and a normalisation routine (such as batch-normalisation or local response normalisation) in _any_ order (by default in
+normalisation routine (such as batch-normalisation or local response normalisation), and a transfer function, in _any_
-the order just listed).
+order (by default in the order just listed).
 A stream has a single input tensor and single output tensor.
-Here, the stream comprises of a
+Here, the
-simple 10-unit dense layer, with a softmax transfer function.
+stream comprises of a simple 10-unit dense layer, with a softmax transfer function.

 A DeepNodal `network` is a collection of inter-connected models and their associated inputs.
 Each of these models is
 considered a subnet of the network.
 A subnet may be a `stream`, but it may also be a more sophisticated structure such